 The term “Chemical Dependency” is often used in conjunction with and at times interchangeably with the terms: chemically dependent, chemical dependence, alcoholism, addiction, substance abuse, substance dependence, drug habit, and drug addiction.

-For our purposes, the term chemical dependency, refers to a primary illness or disease which is characterized by addiction to a mood-altering chemical.
+For our purposes, the term chemical dependency, refers to a primary illness or disease which is characterised by addiction to a mood-altering chemical.
 Chemical dependency includes both drug addiction and alcoholism (addiction to the drug alcohol).
 A chemically dependent person is unable to stop drinking or taking a particular mood-altering chemical despite serious health, economic, vocational, legal, spiritual, and social consequences.
 It is a disease that does not see age, sex, race, religion, or economic status.
 It is progressive and chronic and if left untreated can be fatal.

 When a person is chemically dependent, they have lost the power of choice over using mood-altering chemicals.
 They may be able to stop for awhile, but they will return to its use again and again despite their best intentions and exertions of logic and willpower.
 For these reasons, chemical dependence (alcoholism and drug addiction) is said to be a cunning, baffling, and powerful disease.